zhangmeng88/doris-zh-translation/en/docs/icd11mde2e.md

  > For more information click [here](https://www.who.int/standards/classifications/classification-of-diseases/services/codedit-tool#/upload)

-## Other available guidance materials and resources
+# Other available cause of death resources

-Recommendations for conducting an external inspection of a body module and how to fill in a death certificate A document providing recommendations for conducting an external inspection of a body and filling in the medical certificate of cause of death (MCCD) using the WHO 2016 international medical certificate of cause of death.
+## WHO Recommendations for conducting an external inspection of a body module and how to fill in a death certificate
+A document providing recommendations for conducting an external inspection of a body and filling in the medical certificate of cause of death (MCCD) using the WHO 2016 international medical certificate of cause of death.

  > For more information click [here](https://www.who.int/publications/m/item/who-recommendations-for-conducting-an-external-inspection-of-a-body-and-filling-in-the-medical-certificate-of-cause-of-death)